brooksrog8/blog/src/posts/post1.md

 It's crucial to remember that bypassing protective measures is illegal and some games include terms of service specifying that.
 Therefore, I will not provide any instructions on how to bypass these protections.
 This project will focus on the legal and ethical aspects of reverse engineering the games mechanics.

 ## Currency
-For games, cheatengine can be a very underrated tool.
+For games and in general, cheatengine can be a very underrated tool for reverse engineering.
 To use cheatengine effectively, you need to identify a few things first.
-Is the value:
+Is the value a/n:
 - integer
 - float
 - double